MohitWarrier/trivia-platform/README.md

 # Trivia Platform

-Real-time multiplayer trivia game (Kahoot-style) built with Elixir, Phoenix LiveView, and OTP.
+Real-time multiplayer trivia game built with Elixir, Phoenix LiveView, and OTP.

 No sign-up required.
 One player creates a room, shares a 6-character code, others join and play in real-time through their browser.